jamesbrockb/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 plot_dict = {}

 for col in profits:
-    #thi is where I created the dictionary
+    #this is where I created the dictionary
     plot_dict[col] = {}
     #for every genre, I filled in every column with the genre df's and pulling it out with the column
     for genre,genre_df in genre_dfs.items():